SvetletoNorka/AutomationWithRestSharpAndSelenium/REST_API_Task.md

 * Postman -> Download [here](https://www.postman.com/downloads/)
 * Pure code implementation for testing REST services (REST-Assured for Java, RestSharp for .Net, Requests for Python or any other)

-Organize your solution in a zip archive and send it back.
-Note!
-Please remove all the compiled/built data, if any.

 ## Scenario
 1. List available users
 	- GET */api/users?page=1*